pradyunsg/pip/docs/html/development/issue-triage.md

 : this label marks an issue as beginner-friendly and shows up in banners that GitHub displays for first-time visitors to the repository

-**triage**
-: default label given to issues when they are created

-**trivial**
+**skip news**
 : special label for pull requests that removes the {ref}`news file requirement <choosing-news-entry-type>`

 **needs rebase or merge**

-: this is a special label used by BrownTruck to mark PRs that have merge conflicts
+: this is a special label used to mark PRs that have merge conflicts

 ### Automation

 There are several helpers to manage issues and pull requests.

-Issues created on the issue tracker are automatically given the `triage` label by the [triage-new-issues](https://github.com/apps/triage-new-issues) bot.
+Issues created on the issue tracker are automatically given the `state: needs triage` label by the [triage-new-issues](https://github.com/apps/triage-new-issues) bot.
 The label is automatically removed when another label is added.

-When an issue needs feedback from the author we can label it with `S: awaiting response`.
+When an issue needs feedback from the author we can label it with `state: awaiting response`.
 When the author responds, the [no-response](https://github.com/apps/no-response) bot removes the label.

-After an issue has been closed for 30 days, the [lock](https://github.com/apps/lock) bot locks the issue and adds the `S: auto-locked` label.
+After an issue has been closed for 30 days, the [lock](https://github.com/apps/lock) bot locks the issue and adds the `auto-locked` label.
 This allows us to avoid monitoring existing closed issues, but unfortunately prevents and references to issues from showing up as links on the closed issue.